A long-term relationship between purchaser and supplier is necessary for best economy.

 Working with Lean-Agile Suppliers

-- The Supplier is treated like an Agile Release Train and works in the same cadence as the other ARTs
+- The supplier is treated like an Agile Release Train (ART) and works in the same cadence as the other ARTs

-- The Supplier demos their subsystem or components in the System Demo, participates in the Solution Demo, and continually integrates their work with the rest of the value stream, providing feedback to other trains
+- The supplier demos their subsystem or components in the System Demo, participates in the Solution Demo, and continually integrates their work, providing feedback and receiving it from other ARTs and teams

 Working with Suppliers Using Traditional Methodologies

-- Changes to requirements and design need to be understood earlier, and the response time can be expected to be longer.
+- Changes to requirements and designs need to be understood earlier, and the response to changes will take more time

-- Involvement in the inspect and adapt workshop is crucial, as many of these Suppliers will have longer learning cycles.
-They should use this opportunity to raise problems encountered in their working process.
+- Involvement in the I&A workshop is crucial since traditional suppliers will have longer learning cycles.
+They should use this opportunity to raise problems or issues and participate in the overall solution.

-In addition, Suppliers may have limited flexibility in adjusting their plans, and, as a result, other trains will need to be flexible to accommodate the Supplier’s needs.
+In addition, suppliers may have limited flexibility in adjusting their plans, and, as a result, other trains will have to adjust accordingly.